 The 1920 single-family home fits five bedrooms, five-and-a-half baths, an office/sunroom area, updated kitchen, a four-car garage and an expansive, private backyard.

-You can live comfortably in Des Moines for a lot less than $1 million, but if you’re struggling to cover your down payments, check out the various homebuyer programs Iowa has to offer.
+You can live comfortably in Des Moines for a lot less than $1 million, but if you’re struggling to cover your down payment, check out the various homebuyer programs Iowa has to offer.

 This ornate home sits on top of a golf course at Crestview Country Club.
 While you might get a kick hitting the links right outside your backyard, you’ll also want to consider a home insurance policy that protects your windows from rogue golf balls.